 When Communication Becomes Too Hard, It Shuts Down

 People learn that the hearing impaired person can’t understand most of the time.
 They assign meaning to that missed message.
 Interpretations of broken communication may include: dull, senile, stupid, inattentive, rude, incompetent, uncooperative, disobedient, or other perplexing associations.
 The path of least resistance for most family members leads to avoidance.
 Just don’t strike up a conversation, or don’t call, and the problem is brushed aside.
 This is especially impactful for young children.
 They don’t understand why Grandpa can’t or won’t talk to them.
 Halted communication leads to isolation and depression for the hearing impaired person and broken relationships in the family.
 It’s a lonely cycle that can be broken.
 People who live in social isolation are more likely to die.

 Talk to your loved one.
 Assure them that you will be a support, although it is not your responsibility to be their ears.
 There are many effective solutions available now, to overcome hearing loss.
 Until you take a stand, you are choosing to live with the loneliness, stress, disruption, and confusion that hearing loss interjects on the whole family or workplace.

-We invite you to come with your hearing impaired family member to the audiological evaluation appointment.
+We invite you to come with your hearing impaired family member to the audiologic evaluation appointment.
 We will define the hearing loss, its effects on communication, and help you find solutions that work for the whole family.
 Step out of the rut and reclaim your relationship.

 Give us a call at (940) 387-3330 or contact us here to discover how Colorful Hearing can get your family reconnected!